filippovisconti/docs/_posts/dphpc/2024-01-22-8-Network-Architecture-Topologies.md

 ### Valiant Routing (A Non-deterministic Oblivious Routing Scheme)

-Solves the problem of link-underutilisation by choosing a random intermediate destination
+Solves the problem of link-underutilization by choosing a random intermediate destination

 - At the cost of network bandwidth and latency ![shutup](/assets/img/ScreenShot%202024-01-08%20at%2012.29.03.png)